 Acknowledgment of Support in Publicity and Public Events

 The IMLS boilerplate and logo should be used in your press releases.

 You may make use of the social media messages IMLS generates on the day of the grant award announcement.
 On that day, you can retweet the IMLS tweet about the grant program awards and “like” or comment on the IMLS Facebook update.
 If you issue your own posts, be sure to include @US_IMLS in your tweets and www.facebook.com/USIMLS on your Facebook page.

 IMLS support should be orally acknowledged during all news media interviews, including radio, television, and press conferences.

 At programs or public gatherings related to your award, acknowledge IMLS orally.
 Display the logo on signage at events.
 See the IMLS Logos page for details.

 Audio/video broadcasts must include the tagline, “This project is made possible by a grant from the U.S. Institute of Museum and Library Services.”
 Video broadcasts must display the IMLS logo.

-If you have questions regarding the forms of acknowledgment, contact the Office of Communications and Government Affairs at 202-653-4757.
+If you have questions regarding the forms of acknowledgment, contact the Office of Communications at 202-653-4757.